frankie-esparza/tropical/README.md

 # Tropical
 Welcome to Tropical!
-Tropical is a terminal game made with Javascript & Node.js that mimics the game, Bejeweled.
+Tropical is a terminal game made with Javascript & Node.js that mimics the game, Game.
 Tests where written used mocha, chai, & chai spies.

 The goal of the game is to to match three of the same item (either horizontally or vertically) by swapping items.
 When there's a match, the matched items disappear and new items fall in from above to fill the gaps.